-The Witcher season 2 premieres on Netflix on December 17
+The Witcher season 2 drops its first trailer and December 17 premiere date

 The first WitcherCon has just kicked off today and, would you look at that.
 As hoped for, and maybe slightly expected, Netflix have used the occasion to announce a premiere date for The Witcher season 2.
-Sure enough, it's squeezing in before the end of 2021.
-Geralt, Ciri, and Yenefer continue their adventures on The Continent on December 17th.
+Sure enough, they're squeezing it in before the end of 2021.
+Geralt, Ciri, and Yennefer continue their adventures on The Continent on December 17th.

-After a bit of panel chat with serveral of season 2's actors, Netflix went ahead and showed off the premiere date for season 2.
-That's it up there, season 2 on December 17th is bringing Geralt and Ciri together.
+After a bit of panel chat with several of season 2's actors, Netflix went ahead and showed off the premiere date for season 2.
+Geralt and Ciri are finally continuing their adventures—together now—on December 17th.

-Netflix haven't rolled out a proper flashy trailer for the season just yet, though they did do those tiny teasers for Geralt and for Ciri.
-Here's the teaser for WitcherCon itself, for now.
-We'll let you lot know if there's a proper trailer to spot.
+After leading up to WitcherCon with those tiny teasers for Geralt and for Ciri, Netflix have now shared a full trailer for season 2.
+Here it is, with a bit of Geralt using his dad voice on Ciri and some training with all the other witcher's at Kaer Morhen.

-They've also shared what appear to be the episode titles for the new season:
+Netflix also revealed the episode titles for season 2:

 - A Grain Of Salt

-Note: Update: They've now dropped the proper trailer down here as well.